getsafle/unified-id-sdk/README.md

 });
 ```
 **Step 2: Sign the hash**
-- Dapp/user must sign the hash using their wallet (not shown here).
+- Dapp/user must sign the hash using their wallet.
-- Pass the resulting signature to the SDK method below.

 **Step 3: Call the SDK method**
 ```javascript